Key Elements of Collective Impact

 Collaboration Instead of Competition

-Kitsap Strong is the backbone agency working to create an environment in our community where agencies are supported and rewarded for collaboration and innovation.
+Kitsap Strong is the backbone agency working to create an environment in our community where agencies and schools are supported and rewarded for collaboration and innovation.

-When each agency in a community views the “problem” (mental health issues, substance use, homelessness, criminal behavior, chronic disease, etc.) through their own perspective... we have isolated impact.
+When each agency and school in a community views the “problem” (mental health issues, substance use, homelessness, criminal behavior, chronic disease, etc.) through their own perspective... we have isolated impact.

 Improve the well-being and educational attainment of Kitsap residents, through a focus on empowerment and equity, the prevention of ACEs and the building of resilience.